Student Success Corner

 How will the Faculty communicate with you?

 Each Bachelor in Environmental Studies student will submit a checklist to the Student Success Coordinator outlining the various courses that will be taken over the course of the program.
 The checklist is a tool that outlines what you have taken and what you will take in the future to complete your program.
-The submission of a checklist unlocks your record so that you are able to enroll for the following year’s choice of courses.
+The submission of a checklist unlocks a your record so that you are able to enroll for the following year’s choice of courses.

 New Students from other Universities or Colleges